vadimdemedes/ink/migrate.md

 ### Log interception ([acb6ed2](https://github.com/vadimdemedes/ink/commit/acb6ed2))

 Ink 3 intercepts all output coming from `console.log`, `console.error` and other `console` methods to display them above main Ink output.
-If this is not a desired behavior, you can disable it using `patchConsole` parameter:
+If this is not the desired behavior, you can disable it using the `patchConsole` option:

 ```jsx
 import {render} from 'ink';